A* Search Without Expansions: Learning Heuristic Functions with Deep Q-Networks: Discussion

 \section{Discussion}

-As the size of the action space increases, DeepCubeAQ becomes significantly more effective than DeepCubeA in terms of training time, solution time, and the number of nodes generated.
-In the largest action space, DeepCubeAQ is orders of magnitude faster and generates orders of magnitude fewer nodes than DeepCubeA while finding solutions with the same average path cost.
-For smaller action spaces, while DeepCubeAQ is almost always faster and more memory efficient, DeepCubeA is capable of finding solutions that are slightly cheaper than DeepCubeAQ.
-This could be due to the difference in what $\ctgfunc$ and $\dqnfunc$ are being trained to do.
-Since the forward pass performed by the DQN, $\dqnfunc$, is the same as doing a one-step lookahead with $\ctgfunc$, perhaps learning is more difficult for the DQN.
-However, since training and search are significantly faster for DeepCubeAQ, this gap could be closed with longer training times and searching with larger values of $\lambda$ or $N$.
+As the size of the action space increases, \searchalg{} becomes significantly more effective than A* in terms of solution time and the number of nodes generated.
+In the largest action space \searchalg{} is orders of magnitude faster and generates orders of magnitude fewer nodes than A* while finding solutions with the same average path cost.
+For smaller action spaces, while \searchalg{} is almost always faster and more memory efficient, A* is capable of finding solutions that are slightly cheaper than \searchalg{}.
+This could be due to the difference in what $\ctgfunc$ and $\dqnfunc$ are computing.
+Since the forward pass performed by the DQN, $\dqnfunc$, is the same as doing a one-step lookahead with $\ctgfunc$, this could make learning $\dqnfunc$ more difficult than learning $\ctgfunc$.
+This may explain why, in the case of Lights Out, A$_d$* is, in some cases, faster and generates fewer nodes than \searchalg{}.
+However, \searchalg{} becomes better as the path cost threshold decreases.
+Since training and search are significantly faster for Q-learning and \searchalg{}, this gap could be closed with longer training times and searching with larger values of $\lambda$ or $N$.

-While the DQN used in this work was for a fixed action space, modifying architectures such as graph convolutional policy networks \cite{you2018graph} to estimate Q-factors would allow DeepCubeAQ to be used on problems with variable action spaces.
-This would have a direct application to problems with large, but variable, action spaces such as chemical synthesis, molecular optimization, theorem proving, program synthesis, and web navigation.

-A* search is guaranteed to find a shortest path if the heuristic function is admissible.
-An admissible heuristic function is a function that never overestimates the cost of a shortest path.
-While there is little work on learning admissible heuristic functions using nonlinear function approximators \cite{ernandes2004likely}, future work can extend these theoretical guarantees to AQ*.